ethereum-node/merchantApi/README.md

 }
 ```

+> You should turn on the sepcific coin in your Ownbit Merchant Wallet before making the call.

 When the first time of this interface is called for a specific order ID, a new address for each requested coin types is allocated.
 Success Response:

 ```